LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    grammar rules using the ``call//1`` built-in method.
 This recommended practice, besides making your code forward compatible with future Logtalk versions, also make the code more clear.
-The linter prints warnings when these guidelines are not followed.
+The linter prints warnings when these guidelines are not followed (notably, when a predicate is called as a non-terminal or a non-terminal is called as a predicate).

 .. _predicates_methods: